3C0D/copy-new/README's Linked Content/To Compile the Application Yourself.md

 - ✅ Install all required dependencies
 - ✅ Build the executable with PyInstaller
 - ✅ Copy all necessary assets and configurations
-- ✅ Launch the built application (dev-build only)
+- ✅ Launch the built application (build-dev only)

 **Build Output:**